Why Do I Ovulate So Early In My Cycle?

 How to fix a short follicular phase

+If you're planning on getting pregnant, an irregular cycle can sometimes make it challenging to predict your ovulation.
+If you experience early ovulation, there are a few fixes you can try.
 You may read about “natural” fixes (seeds, herbs, acupuncture, etc.) to lengthen the follicular cycle on the internet.
 There is no evidence that these approaches work.

 If you are regularly ovulating early in your cycle, it’s important to talk to your provider to understand why.
 If you are not ovulating regularly, your OBGYN or REI may prescribe a medication to stimulate your ovulation.